bryanless/Yume-Swift/README.md

 ![Yume](readme/feature-graphic.jpg "Yume")

 # Yume
- An anime list iOS application
+Discover anime anywhere, anytime

-This app helps you access information of various anime such as season, score, rank, popularity, members, favorites, synopsis, and many more
+Get to know various information about anime such as season, score, rank, adaptation source, synopsis, and more.
+Find any anime by title using either in English or Rōmaji.
+Create your own favorite list for easy access.

+Yume is available in English and Bahasa Indonesia.
+> Support for Bahasa Indonesia is limited to some features and can only be used by changing device's system language

 ## Features
 <p align="center">
  <img src="readme/screen-1.jpg" width="19%">
  <img src="readme/screen-2.jpg" width="19%">